Single-Family Rental Investment Trends Report Q3 2023

 Occupancy

-Occupancy rates across all SFR property types averaged 94.5% in the first quarter of 2023, increasing by 10 bps from the previous quarter, according to U.S. Census Bureau data (Chart 4).
-DBRS Morningstar, which actively tracks the performance of 128,379 SFR properties, also reported a similar SFR vacancy rate in May 2023.
+Occupancy rates across all SFR property types averaged 94.6% in the second quarter of 2024, according to U.S. Census Bureau data (Chart 4).
+The second quarter’s SFR occupancy rate was slightly lower (-10 bps) than the prior quarter’s rate, though it was up 10 bps from the same time last year.
+DBRS Morningstar, which tracks the performance of 133,664 SFR units within its rated CMBS transactions, reported a similar SFR vacancy rate of 92.4%

 Cap Rates